 One can hear many influences in Bishop's playing, including more than a touch of Elvin, but he is clearly an original voice...

 For 20 years, he was a member of the piano trio New Stories along with pianist Marc Seales and bassist Doug Miller.
 They had 4 CDs of their own, 6 with the late be-bop saxophonist Don Lanphere, and a Grammy-nominated RCA recording with Mark Murphy.
 They were a house trio for 17 years at Bud Shank's Pt.
-Townsend Jazz Festival, headlined the 1993 JVC Jazz Festival in Vladivostok, Russia, appeared in concert with Tom Harrell, Sonny Fortune, Charles McPherson, Vincent Herring, Nick Brignola, Conte Condoli, Bobby Shew & Larry Coryell, and regularly appeared around the country by themselves or touring with Mark Murphy or Ernie Watts.
+Townsend Jazz Festival, headlined the 1993 JVC Jazz Festival in Vladivostok, Russia, appeared in concert with Tom Harrell, Charles McPherson, Vincent Herring, Nick Brignola, Conte Condoli, Bobby Shew & Larry Coryell, and regularly appeared around the country by themselves or touring with Mark Murphy or Ernie Watts.
+"Highway Blues," from their 1999 recording, "Speakin' Out," was the sample music embedded in Windows XP, which sold over 700 million copies.

 "The New Stories trio is likewise nothing less than extraordinary.
 Drummer John Bishop, particularly, is one of the finest on the scene." - Jazz Review

-He's taught drums privately for 35 years and was on the faculty at the University of Washington from 2005-2009.
-He regularly does drum and jazz workshops throughout the country, including recent events at the University of North Texas, University of Indiana, Dartmouth, The New School, Purchase Conservatory-NYC, University of Louisville, San Jose State University, The Jazz School-Berkeley, and the University of Colorado, among others.
+He's taught drums privately for 45 years and was on the faculty at the University of Washington from 2005-2009.
+He regularly does drum and jazz workshops throughout the country, including events with Hal Galper at the University of North Texas, University of Indiana, Dartmouth, The New School, Purchase Conservatory-NYC, University of Louisville, San Jose State University, The Jazz School-Berkeley, and the University of Colorado, among others.

-In 1997, Bishop started Origin Records (named Jazzweek's 2009 "Label Of The Year") and OriginArts, a graphic design & CD production company, to help further the exposure of creative artists and their music.
-In partnership with his ex-drum student, Matt Jorgensen, they have released over 500 recordings by 300 artists from around the world.
+In 1997, Bishop started Origin Records (named Paris Move's 2025 "Label Of The Year") and OriginArts, a graphic design & CD production company, to help further the exposure of creative artists and their music.
+In partnership with his ex-drum student, Matt Jorgensen, they have released 850 recordings by 390 artists from around the world.
 In 2002 they added another jazz label, OA2 Records, a classical imprint, Origin Classical in 2008, and in 2003 began Seattle's annual Ballard Jazz Festival.
-Bishop has designed 550 CD packages and multiple book covers, banners, posters, and other graphics for clients around the globe.
+Bishop has designed 900 CD packages and multiple book covers, banners, posters, and other graphics for clients around the globe.

 For more information about John Bishop, please visit: http://www.johnbishop.net.